Hermann Diamanski

-Hermann Helmut Diamanski, also Dimanski (May 4, 1909, in Danzig (Gdańsk) – August 10, 1976, in Frankfurt (Main), West Germany) was a German resistance fighter against the National Socialist regime, communist, member of the International Brigade in the Spanish Civil War, and a political prisoner in the Auschwitz concentration camp.
+Hermann Helmut Diamanski, also Dimanski (May 4, 1909, in Danzig (Gdańsk) – August 10, 1976, in Frankfurt (Main), West Germany) was a German resistance fighter against the National Socialist regime, communist, member of the International Brigades in the Spanish Civil War, and a political prisoner in the Auschwitz concentration camp.

 Early life

 Diamanski, son of a marine engineer, graduated from community school, and went to sea from 1924 to 1935, working on German ships traveling between Germany, England, and the Soviet Union.
 At age 16, Diamanski became a member of the Young Communist League of Germany and in 1929 a full member of the Communist Party of Germany, KPD.
 In 1931, he went to the Reichsparteischule Rosa Luxemburg, a school run by the KPD in Lüneburg.
 In 1932, at age 23, he married his first wife, Helene Schmidt, who, according to Diamanski's personal account, was shot later in the Ravensbrück concentration camp, as he said to have heard from female prisoners of the concentration camp.

 After Adolf Hitler and the National Socialists seized power (Machtergreifung), Diamanski emigrated to England to avoid the persecution of communists by the Nazis.
 From there he went to Spain in October 1937 to fight in the Spanish Civil War against the Nationalists around general Francisco Franco.
 Diamanski was a member of the XI International Brigade and later fought in the 3rd artillery battalion.

 After the defeat of the Second Spanish Republic, Diamanski fled to Belgium, then France and returned to Spain, where he was arrested in Barcelona in 1940 by German agents and deported to Germany, where he was handed over to the Gestapo.